This is how things looked when we first moved in about 9 years ago.

 i took off all the old wax with steel wool.
 Then i sanded it for hours by hand.
 It has a nice finish, as i freshened up the beeswax for the pics.

-I have a Vitamix (love it!), spice grinder, knife sharpener, flour and sugar, salt and pepper beside the stove and get other things together before i cook.
-Focus and memory problems demand i be organized.
+It may be difficult to see in the above shot, but we have a Vitamix (love it!), spice grinder, knife sharpener, mortar and pestle, flour and sugar, salt and pepper beside the stove and get other things together before I cook.
+As I said earlier, focus and memory problems demand I be organized.

-A total view from the other side of the kitchen.
-The butcher block was designed so people could sit and watch me cook, talk, etc. It is better than everyone sitting in the dining room (which is right behind the wood stove).
+Here is the total view from the other side of the kitchen.
+The butcher block was designed so people could sit and watch me cook, talk, etc. It is better than everyone sitting in the dining room (which is to the left of the wood stove).